apiato/apiato/docs/_docs/B.general/faq.md

 By default this feature is turned off.

 To turn it on, go to the `.env` file and set `ELOQUENT_QUERY_CACHE=true`.
 The query result will be cleared on `create`, `update` and `delete`.
 However all these configurations can be changed from `Ship/Configs/repository.php`.

+## I have a question and I can't find answer!!

+If you have a question, or didn't find an answer you were looking for.
+First make sure your question is related to apiato and is not a general question.
+If so, then consider visiting the [apiato's Github Issues](https://github.com/apiato/apiato/issues) and searching for
+*keywords* related to your issue *(filter open and closed issues)*.
+Another option you have is to get help from the communty on [Slack](https://now-examples-slackin-bvfqosqozk.now.sh).

+Lastly, if you got your question answered, consider sharing it, if you believe it can help others.
+You can submit a PR adding the questions and answer here on the FAQ page.
+Or leave it somewhere on the repository or on Slack.
+Thanks in advanced :)